 We believe the assurance evidence we have obtained is sufficient and appropriate to provide a basis for our conclusions.

 We are independent of Royal BAM Group nv in accordance with the “Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence)” and other relevant independence regulations in the Netherlands.
 This includes that we do not perform any activities that could result in a conflict of interest with our independent assurance engagement.
 Furthermore, we have complied with the ‘Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics)’.

 The consolidated financial statements comprise:

-- the consolidated statement of financial position as at 31 December 2015;
+- The consolidated statement of financial position as at 31 December 2016;

-- the following statements for 2015: the consolidated income statement and the consolidated statements of comprehensive income, changes in equity and cash flows; and
+- The following statements for 2016: the consolidated income statement, the consolidated statements of comprehensive income, changes in equity and cash flows;

-- the notes, comprising a summary of significant accounting policies and other explanatory information.
+- The notes comprising a summary of the significant accounting policies and other explanatory information.

 The company financial statements comprise: